-Openness, honesty and transparency were demonstrated when responding to any incidents.
+Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
+Complaints, no matter how small were recorded in detail and reviewed with the practice team.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.